 One of the best things about the weather in Southeast Tennessee is that it provides opportunities throughout the year to enjoy the outdoors with your furry friends.
-Here are seven dog-friendly hikes within an hour’s drive of Chattanooga that you and your pooch can explore in every season.
+Here are six dog-friendly hikes within an hour’s drive of Chattanooga that you and your pooch can explore in every season.

 Harrison Bay State Park